mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /command-line.md

 # Command Line
 Most of us interact with our computers or phones through highly visual interfaces.
-We know what button to press because of the stylized image it contains.
+We know what button to press because of the stylized image representing it.
 We understand what it means when a website has a blue "f" or when a friend sends a thumbs-up emoji.
 Your computer, regardless of operating system, wants to interact with you via icons.
-The term for this is Graphical User Interfaces or GUI (pronounced gooey).
+We call these Graphical User Interfaces or GUI (pronounced gooey).

 But there's another way.
 You can interact with your computer entirely via text commands through something called a Command Line Interface or CLI.
 When you see a hacker typing green text into a black box in a movie, they're using the command line.
 And you can too.